leeway64/LWVirtualAssistant/README.md

 I would like to thank UW Bothell professor Dr. Kaibao Nie for giving me helpful suggestions throughout this project.

-Refer to the [bibliography](doc/Bibliography.md) for all the sources behind this project, including.
+Refer to the [bibliography](doc/Bibliography.md) for all sources behind this project.

 ## Third-party tools